 In 2002, the X50 package was offered as an option on the Turbo that included larger K24 turbochargers and intercoolers, a revised ECU and quad-pipe exhaust which raised power output to 331 kW (450 PS; 444 hp).
 Other features introduced in 2002 were a glove box, center mounted cup-holders, an optional Bose stereo and rain-sensing wipers.

 Between 2000 and 2005 less than 17.000 examples were produced.

 On October 17, 2001 this Porsche 996 Turbo was delivered to its first owner, a Mr Berendsen in Hamburg.
 When the car was 6 months old, it was imported into The Netherlands and registered here on June 5, 2002.
 This Porsche 996 Turbo is in highly original condition, accident-free and low mileage.
 The car has driven 78.598 kilometers since its original delivery.
 With the car we have all books and keys.
 In the original service booklet we notice the car was always serviced at official Porsche dealerships or well-known specialists.
 The car has the great Mezger flat-6 engine and Tiptronic gearbox.

-This Porsche 996 Turbo is for sale, please don’t hesitate to contact us for further details.
+This Porsche 996 Turbo was for sale, please don’t hesitate to contact us for further details.